Interesting Times: Plot

-As the battle begins, Rincewind flees and inadvertently discovers the actual Red Army, a multitude of terra cotta warriors that can be controlled by magical armor that he accidentally dons.
+Before the battle begins, Rincewind attempts to tip the balance in the Horde's favor by spreading rumors amongst the encamped armies that the Horde is being supported by an army of 'invisible vampire ghosts', who Agateans believe inhabit the lands outside of the Empire.
+Since this belief is officially endorsed by the imperial authorities to maintain domestic order, dispelling the rumour proves difficult.
+As the battle begins, Rincewind inadvertently discovers the actual Red Army, a multitude of terra cotta warriors that can be controlled by magical armor that he accidentally dons.
 The automatons destroy the Agatean forces.
-However, Rincewind inadvertently wanders into a terracotta ditch and sinks up to his thighs, but realises that the magic boots are weighing him down, and frees himself with Twoflower's help.
-Once Cohen realizes that he is now recognized as the Emperor, he prepares proclamations to relax the regime's oppression of the people.
+However, Rincewind inadvertently wanders into a ditch and begins to sink.
+He realizes that the magic boots are weighing him down, and frees himself with Twoflower's help.
+Cohen realizes that he is now recognized as the Emperor, and prepares proclamations to relax the regime's oppression of the people.
 He invites Rincewind to serve as Chief Wizard and found his own university, which convinces Rincewind that something horrible is about to happen.
 Indeed, Lord Hong takes Rincewind hostage and plans to murder him on the steps of the palace.
-But, just then, the faculty of Unseen University teleport Rincewind away.
+Just then, the faculty of Unseen University teleport Rincewind away.
 Twoflower challenges Hong to a duel, as his wife was killed in a battle waged by Hong.
 The cannon, re-lit by the faculty, then arrives and kills both Hong and Saveloy; Saveloy, despite never having managed to be a barbarian in life, decides to go to the warrior's afterlife.

 The Luggage had followed Rincewind to its native Agatea, but became distracted by meeting and mating with a female Luggage.
 Upon Rincewind's disappearance, the Luggage leaves its mate and their offspring to once again follow its owner.

 The Lady has won the game against Fate.
-And she interfered in Hex's calculations so that Rincewind is teleported to the unexplored continent of XXXX where he lands safely, while an XXXXian kangaroo (instead of Rincewind) suffers a fatal collision with a wall at Unseen University.
+She also interfered in Hex's calculations so that Rincewind is teleported to the unexplored continent of XXXX where he lands safely, while an XXXXian kangaroo (instead of Rincewind) suffers a fatal collision with a wall at Unseen University.
 Rincewind meets XXXXian natives who give him a boomerang, with which he manages to hit himself in the head.